-Field Description 7 LBKDIF LIN Break Detect Interrupt Flag - LBKDIF is set when the LIN break detect circuitry is enabled and a LIN brecharacter is detected.
+Field Description 7 LBKDIF LIN Break Detect Interrupt Flag - LBKDIF is set when the LIN break detect circuitry is enabled and a LIN break character is detected.
 LBKDIF is cleared by writing a "1" to it.
-O No LIN break character has been detected.
-LIN break character has been detected.
+0 No LIN break character has been detected.
+1 LIN break character has been detected.
 6 RXEDGIF RxD Pin Active Edge Interrupt Flag - RXEDGIF is set when an active edge (falling if RXINV = 0, rising if RXINV=1) on the RxD pin occurs.
 RXEDGIF is cleared by writing a "1" to it.
 0 No active edge on the receive pin has occurred.
 1 An active edge on the receive pin has occurred.
 4 RXINV 1 Receive Data Inversion - Setting this bit reverses the polarity of the received data input.
-O Receive data not inverted Receive data inverted 3 RWUID Receive Wake Up Idle Detect- RWUID controls whether the idle character that wakes up the receiver sets the IDLE bit.
+0 Receive data not inverted 1 Receive data inverted 3 RWUID Receive Wake Up Idle Detect- RWUID controls whether the idle character that wakes up the receiver sets the IDLE bit.
 0 During receive standby state (RWU = 1), the IDLE bit does not get set upon detection of an idle character.
 1 During receive standby state (RWU = 1), the IDLE bit gets set upon detection of an idle character.
-2 BRK13 Production of the control of the con
+2 BRK13 Break Character Generation Length - BRK13 is used to select a longer transmitted break character length.
+Detection of a framing error is not affected by the state of this bit.
+O Break character is transmitted with length of 10 bit times (11 if M = 1) 1 Break character is transmitted with length of 13 bit times (14 if M = 1)